salahbdg/VV-ESIR-TP3/exercises/balanced-strings.md

 Code is <a href="https://github.com/salahbdg/VV-ESIR-TP3/blob/xxx/code/tp3-balanced-strings/src/main/java/fr/istic/vv/StringUtils.java">Here</a>

-The idea is to use a stack and whenever we encounter an opening bracket, we push it to the stack, and whenever we encounter a closing bracket, we take out the last opening bracket from the stack and compare it to the closing bracket using the static private method isMatchingPair.
+The idea is to use a stack and whenever we encounter an opening bracket, we push it to the stack, and whenever we encounter a closing bracket, we take out the last opening bracket from the stack and compare it to the closing bracket using the static private method `isMatchingPair`.

 If the string is balanced, the stack need to be empty after going through the whole string, and false otherwise.